Recycling at Community Events

 - where food is consumed (not necessarily purchased);

 - walkways and high traffic areas;

 - Distance between recycling stations placement should not exceed 12 metres or 36 feet.
 Research indicates that people will use bins that are conveniently located and are only willing to walk less than 12 metres to dispose of their garbage.

 - Keep the recycling areas neat and clean.

 - Recruit volunteers to manage the bins to ensure that waste and recyclables are properly disposed of.
-Ideally, staff all recycling stations at all times.
-If this is not possible, assign a "floater" to check each area periodically.

 - Label recycling and garbage containers with clear, large signs, ideally with simple words and pictures/graphics to illustrate what goes into each bin.
 Signage should be placed at eye level.
 If feasible, attach a physical example of the types of materials being used at the event to the appropriate container to recycle/dispose it in.

 - Put a sign or label on each side of the bin.

 - Use big banners above the recycling bins to make sure that their location can be seen from a distance.

 - Use coloured signs to differentiate the different waste commodities (blue for recycling, black for garbage, yellow for paper).